 Much will depend on how often you are willing to practice, whether you have a tennis pro instructor to help you in the process or are going at it alone, and who you are practicing with among other things.
 The truth is, no matter what level you are at, there is always more to learn.

 Learning tennis can seem frustrating at first, mainly because it requires a combination of good hand-eye coordination, timing, precision, and feel.
 These are all things that require extensive practice and plenty of repetition to master.
 It can take years to get to a level where you are able to confidently maintain rallies and serve with consistency.

-While this often puts people off, if you are willing to put in the required time commitment and practice regularly, you can eventually learn to play tennis well, regardless of your level of athleticism.
+If you are willing to put in the required time commitment and practice regularly, you can eventually learn to play tennis well, regardless of your level of athleticism.
 If you are naturally athletic, of course, you will likely pick up the sport more easily.
 However, this is not a requirement.
 Regular repetition, good mobility, and conditioning are the keys to becoming a good player.